-Section 203 of the DGCL generally provides that a Delaware corporation such as Hess which has not "opted out" of coverage by this section in the prescribed manner may not engage in any "business combination" with an "interested stockholder" for a period of three years following the date that the stockholder became an "interested stockholder" unless:
+Section 203 of the DGCL generally provides that a Delaware corporation such as Hess which has not "opted out" of coverage by this section in the prescribed manner may not engage in any "business combination" with an "interested combination" with an "interested stockholder" for a period of three years following the date that the stockholder became an "interested stockholder"

-- prior to that time the board of directors of the corporation approved either the "business combination" or the transaction which resulted in the stockholder becoming an "interested stockholder." - upon consummation of the transaction which resulted in the stockholder becoming an "interested stockholder," the "interested stockholder" owned at least 85% of the voting stock of the corporation outstanding at the time the transaction commenced, excluding for purposes of determining the voting stock outstanding (but not the outstanding voting stock owned by the "interested stockholder") those shares owned by persons who are directors and also officers and shares owned by employee stock ownership plans in which employee participants do not have the right to determine confidentially whether the shares held subject to the plan will be tendered in a tender offer or exchange offer; or - at or subsequent to that time, the "business combination" is approved by the board of prior to that time the board of directors of the corporation approved either the "combination" or the transaction which resulted in the stockholder becoming an "interested stockholder."
+prior to that time the board of directors of the corporation approved either the "business combination" or the transaction which resulted in the stockholder becoming an "interested stockholder;"

+· upon consummation of the transaction which resulted in the stockholder becoming an "interested stockholder," the "interested stockholder" owned at least 85% of the voting stock of the corporation outstanding at the time the transaction commenced, excluding for purposes of determining the voting stock outstanding (but not the outstanding voting stock owned by the "interested stockholder") those shares owned by persons who are directors and also officers and shares owned by employee stock ownership plans in which employee participants do not have the right to determine confidentially whether the shares held subject to the plan will be tendered in a tender offer or exchange offer; or

+• at or subsequent to that time, the "business combination" is approved by the board of

 A "supermajority" quorum is a requirement that more than a majority of the votes of the voting group be present to constitute a quorum; and a "supermajority" voting requirement is any requirement that requires the vote of more than a majority of the affirmative votes of a voting group at a meeting.
 Section 78.411 et seq. of the NRS generally provides that a Nevada corporation such as American which has not "opted out" of coverage by this section in the prescribed manner may not engage in any "combination" with an "interested stockholder" for a period of three years following the date that the stockholder became an "interested stockholder" unless: